 This bag retails for a whopping $570-$600, depending on the length that you need.
 This is a lot of money for a three season sleeping bag, and is far more expensive than virtually every other lightweight bag we tested.
 However, you cannot argue with the quality of construction or materials used.
-While this is a great sleeping bag, compared to the others in this review, it is hard for us to call it a good value.
+While this is a great sleeping bag, compared to the others in this review, it is hard for us to call it a good value unless found at a steep discount.
 The budget-conscious should look elsewhere.

 The Mountain Hardwear Ghost Whisperer 20 is a very high quality, and very expensive, lightweight sleeping bag.
 It pairs top of the line fabric with 900 fill-power down that is hydrophobically treated to resist absorbing water.
 It also offers superior warmth and comfort, making it our favorite hooded mummy ultralight sleeping bag.